5 ways to save for college this summer

 “Oh I don’t know why, but I’ve always loved the idea of summer, sun and all things hot.”

 Like Olaf and the other characters from Disney’s Frozen, many of us have been anxiously awaiting the arrival of the lazy, hazy days of summer.
-But before you let yourself or your kids get too comfortable, here are five reasons why summer is a great time to focus on planning for college.
+But before you let yourself or your kids get too comfortable, here are five ways you can spend the summer preparing and saving for college.
 Just make sure to carve out some extra time for the pool!

 1. Summer reading programs – Check your local library for summer reading programs that encourage kids to stay interested in books while school is out.
-This summer, college savings plans from Indiana, Kentucky and North Dakota are partnering with local pubic libraries to run promotions for students who participate in summer reading programs.
+This summer, college savings plans from Kentucky and North Dakota are partnering with local public libraries to run promotions for students who participate in summer reading programs.
 Winners are eligible to receive a contribution to a 529 account.
-If your state isn’t running a promotion, consider coming up with your own incentives.
+Check with your state’s 529 plan to see if they do anything similar, or consider coming up with your own incentives.
 Set goals with your child and make a contribution to their 529 plan as they are achieved.

 2. Summer jobs – For those of you with children old enough to earn a paycheck, summer is the perfect time to get them into the habit of saving.
 Work experience not only helps teenagers save additional money for college, but also helps them figure out the direction they want to take when its time to select courses.

 4. Summer college courses – Many local community colleges offer summer courses for current high school or college students.
 Whether your child attends a four-year university during the school year and is home for the summer, or if he or she plans on transferring later, this can be one of the easiest ways to cut down on tuition costs.
-According to the College Board, the average annual tuition and fees to attend a public two-year college in 2020-21 was $3,770, versus $10,560 for a public four-year university.
+According to the College Board, the average annual tuition and fees to attend a public two-year college in 2022-23 was $3,860, versus $10,940 for a public four-year university and $39,400 for a private nonprofit four-year university.
 To save even more, your child can take flexible online courses over the summer while working a part-time job.

 A good place to start: